 Are there any specific safety protocols units must follow?

 Units will be responsible for health and information and parental consent forms.
-This includes either day events and activities information and consent form OR a residential event and activities information and consent form.
 Also, a health form for domestic travel – if sleeping.

 Do we need someone with a Going Away With licence to attend camp?